Pirates vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 - In 10 games as the underdog over the last 10 matchups, the Pirates have posted a mark of 5-5.

-- When it comes to the over/under, the Pirates and their foes are 6-4-0 in their previous 10 contests.
+- When it comes to the total, the Pirates and their foes are 6-4-0 in their last 10 contests.

+- The past 10 Pirates contests have not had a runline set by bookmakers.

 Pirates Betting Records & Stats

-- Pittsburgh and its opponents have hit the over in 86 of its 157 games with a total this season.
+- Games involving Pittsburgh have gone over the total set by oddsmakers in 87 of 158 chances this season.

-- The Pirates have posted a record of 10-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!